Uganda Travel Advice

 Threat level: High

-There is a high threat of terror in Uganda that specifically presents a higher risk to foreign tourists from western countries.
-Many areas of Uganda are lawless and banditry and tribal wars are wide spread.
+The overall travel advice for Uganda is that there is a high threat of terror in Uganda that specifically presents a higher risk to foreign tourists from western countries.
+Many areas of Uganda are lawless and banditry and tribal wars are widespread.
 Travel to the districts of Kaabong, Kotido, Abim, Moroto, Napak, Nakapiripirit, Katakwi, Amudat, Kapchorwa, Kween, and Bukwo in the Karamoja region of north eastern Uganda is extremely dangerous and highly advised against at all costs.

 Recent security events